Top U.S. Dividend ETFs

-All data and information is current at the time of this post:
+All data and information is current at the time of this post – quick comparison format:

 Vanguard U.S. (and Canada) remain a low-cost ETF leader and investors around the world who hold Vanguard funds continue to benefit from this.
 Distributions from VYM are quarterly.
 This fund owns stocks characterized by high dividend yields – consider it the companion to the VDY Canadian fund.
 VYM owns roughly similar allocations to financials, healthcare stocks, consumer goods, industrials and technology; other sectors are in less allocations.

-With almost a whopping $30 billion in assets under management this fund is arguably one of the giants to own for income and growth.
-10-year fund returns are a very generous 10.22%.
+With almost a whopping $30 billion in assets under management this fund is arguably one of the giants to own for income.

 Image from Vanguard.